A note on the spectral gap for log-concave probability measures on convex bodies: Introduction

 \end{theo}

-Theoretically, our result covers many various different situations as soon as we are able to find some $W$ satisfying the announced assumptions.
-However in practice we are able to obtain convenient spectral gap estimates mainly for log-concave probability measures $\mu$ on a convex body $\O$.
-On the one hand it includes in particular the uniform distribution on $\O$ so that our results can be compared with that of Payne and Weinberger \cite{payne_weinberger} involving the diameter of $\O$ and also to Klartag's estimate \cite{klartag} for unconditional convex bodies relying on a kind of monotonicity property.
-On the other hand, under the additional assumption that the potential $V$ is uniformly convex on $\O$, we reinforce the usual bound on the spectral gap provided by the Brascamp-Lieb inequality, \textit{cf.} \cite{brascamp_lieb}.
+The proof, delayed in Section \ref{sect:proof_thm}, is based on the intertwining approach we introduced and studied in \cite{ABJ} to obtain Brascamp-Lieb type inequalities on the whole Euclidean space, in the spirit of the famous Brascamp-Lieb inequality established in \cite{brascamp_lieb}.
+As such, the present study generalizes these results to measures restricted to domains, for which boundary terms have to be considered.
+Theoretically, our result covers many different settings as soon as we are able to find some $W$ satisfying the announced assumptions.
+In particular we will see that our approach is relevant when dealing with log-concave probability measures $\mu$ on a convex body $\O$.
+On the one hand, it includes the uniform distribution on $\O$ for which our estimates improve two completely explicit results under some convenient assumptions: Payne-Weinberger's one \cite{payne_weinberger} involving the diameter of $\O$ and also Klartag's result \cite{klartag} for unconditional convex bodies relying on a kind of monotonicity property.
+On the other hand, in the presence of a convex potential $V$, we reinforce the Brascamp-Lieb inequality and improve the usual bound on the spectral gap provided by the Bakry-Emery criterion when $V$ is uniformly convex on $\O$.
+Such an analysis will be illustrated in the case of the Subbotin distribution, which is a radial log-concave probability measure whose potential is not uniformly convex.
+As a final remark, we mention that the applications of Theorem \ref{theo:main} only address the convex setting (convex domains and convex potentials) but we are fully convinced that the method developed here may be applied to some specific non convex situations.
+This will be the matter of a future work.